HaschekSolutions/pictshare/README.md

 - Duplicates don't take up space.
 If the exact same file is uploaded twice, the second upload will link to the first
 - Many [configuration options](/rtfm/CONFIG.md)
 - Full control over your data.
 Delete images with individual and global delete codes
+- Group files into immutable [albums](/rtfm/API.md#album) — share a single gallery URL instead of N individual links
+- Browser-side "My Uploads" tab tracks what you uploaded (localStorage) so you can re-find, delete, or bundle into an album later

 ---